HorizonRobotics/alf/docs/tutorial/a_minimal_working_example.rst

 So far, we've talked about how to train a conf file and play the trained model, with very basic options of ``train.py`` and ``play.py``.
 This covers a usual command-line usage of ALF.
 We really haven't explained the content of the example and the ALF pipeline yet.
-In the next section, we will try to get a rough picture of ALF through the lens of this minimal working example.
+In the next chapter, we will try to get a rough picture of ALF through the lens of this minimal working example.